(Warning: This article contains graphic images of snakes that may not be suitable for all readers.)

 Copperhead Snakes Have Unique Hourglass Markings and Eat Just 10–12 Meals per Year (Live Science)

 Although painful, copperhead bites are mild as compared to most pit vipers, and as a result, their bites have a low fatality rate.
 The copperhead snake is easily identified by its copper coloration and the distinct hourglass pattern that runs horizontally across its body.

 According to Live Science, the copperhead only eats 10-12 meals per year.
 Sadly, copperheads do not bite humans for food, so you always need to be careful whether they have eaten or not.

-According to Fun Facts about Snakes, There Are 200 Species of Viper Divided across Four Sub-families (PetsOnMom)
+There Are 200 Species of Viper Divided across Four Sub-families (Science Direct)

 Vipers are found all over the globe, and there are more than 200 different identified species.
-According to Pets on Mom, there are four sub-families of viper under which all species are classified.
+According to Science Direct, there are four sub-families of viper under which all species are classified.

 Below are the four different sub-families.